Friends or Foes

 “No, nothing!
 Why are you doing this to me?
 Why won’t you let me go home?”
-She’d had enough of the pointless questioning.
-Her stomach was in knots, not only queasy with hunger, but tight with anxiety.
+She was through with the pointless questioning.
+Her stomach felt knotted and queasy and tight with anxiety.

 Silence took over for a long moment.